NIGHT LAUNCH RULES

 • Devices that burn in order to produce light (like sparklers or other pyrotechnics) are prohibited.

-• Every individually-recovering segment of the rocket must have independent lighting (*booster stages, payloads, separating airframe segments, etc.).
+• Each individually-recovering segment of the rocket must have independent lighting (*booster stages, ejected payloads, separating airframe segments, etc.).

 • If you are in the process of making your night rocket, consider adding easily accessible power switches and battery holders for your lights.